alexneo2003/playwright-azure-reporter/README.md

 **Since version 1.5.0 reporter allows using configurationIds to publish results for different configurations e.g. different browsers**
 **Necessarily defining `testRun.configurationIds` or/and `testPointMapper` function in reporter config, otherwise reporter will be publishing results for all configurations**

+**Since version 1.9.0 reporter allows you to use test tags as Playwright it implemented in version [1.42.0](https://playwright.dev/docs/test-annotations#tag-tests)**
+**You can define test cases ids in new format, but you still can use old format with test case id in test name**

 **Example:**

 ```typescript